lsilvapvt/jfrog-monitoring-workshop/workshop/content/concepts/03_jfrog_metrics.md

 - [Documentation](https://www.jfrog.com/confluence/display/JFROG/Open+Metrics)

   Open Metrics is supported by Artifactory 7.7+.
-Provides system telemetry and operational metrics on the Artifactory and Xray.
+Provides system telemetry and operational metrics on Artifactory and Xray.

   Samples of Metrics
   - System Consumption for Artifactory and Xray - CPU, Memory, Disk